KBMD/The-human-experience-with-intravenous-levodopa/Competing_interests.md

 #Competing interests
-Author KJB is Sponsor-Investigator for an Investigational New Drug for intravenous levodopa (U.S. FDA).
+Author KJB is Sponsor-Investigator for Investigational New Drug (IND) #69,745 for intravenous levodopa (U.S. FDA).